Breword/tmux/Contributing.md

   2) `e` key like in buffer mode to edit option value or key command in an editor popup
   3) way to add new user options
   4) way to add new key bindings
-  5) a key to restore an option, a key, or an entire key table to its default, including showing keys that have a default but are currently unbound
+  5) 'd' on a header should restore entire key table to default

+- unbind -d flag to restore key to default, with -a to restore all

 - In copy mode - should the bottom be the last used line?
 It can be annoying to have to move the cursor through a load of empty space.
 It might be better to